 Discount Rate.
-The discount rate (also known as the Single Equivalent Interest Rate (SEIR), as described by GASB 74) used to measure the PEEHIP total OPEB liability at September 30, 2020 was 3.05%.
-The discount rate used to measure the total OPEB liability at the prior measurement date was 5.50%.
-Premiums paid to the Public Education Employees' Health Insurance Board for active employees shall include an amount to partially fund the cost of coverage for retired employees.
+The discount rate (also known as the Single Equivalent Interest Rate (SEIR), as described by GASB 74) used to measure the PEEHIP total OPEB liability at September 30, 2021 was 3.97%.
+The discount rate used to measure the total OPEB liability at the prior measurement date was 3.05%.
+Premiums paid to the PEEHI Board for active employees shall include an amount to partially fund the cost of coverage for retired employees.
 The projection of cash flows used to determine the discount rate assumed that plan contributions will be made at the current contribution rates.
 Each year, the State specifies the monthly employer rate that participating school systems must contribute for each active employee.
-Approximately, 14.802% of the employer contributions were used to assist in funding retiree benefit payments in 2020.
-It is assumed that the 14.802% will increase at the same rate as expected benefit payments for the closed group until reaching an employer rate of 20.000%, at which point this amount will increase by 1.00% in subsequent years.
+Currently, the monthly employer rate is \$800 per non-university active member.
+Approximately, 12.990% of the employer contributions were used to assist in funding retiree benefit payments in 2021 and it is assumed that the 12.990% will increase at the same rate as expected benefit payments for the closed group until reaching an employer rate of 20.000%.
+It is assumed the \$800 rate will increase with inflation at 2.50% starting in 2024.
+Retiree benefit payments for UAB members are paid by the UAB and are not included in the cash flow projections.
 The discount rate determination will use a municipal bond rate to the extent the trust is projected to run out of money before all benefits are paid.
-Therefore, the projected future benefit payments for all current plan members were projected through 2118.
-The long-term rate of return is used until the assets are expected to be depleted in 2040, after which the municipal bond rate is used.
+Therefore, the projected future benefit payments for all current plan members were projected through 2119.
+The long-term rate of return is used until the assets are expected to be depleted in 2051, after which the municipal bond rate is used.

 Sensitivity of the UAB's proportionate share of the net OPEB liability to changes in the healthcare cost trend rates.
 The following table reflects UAB's proportionate share of the net OPEB liability of the Trust, as prescribed by GASB 75, calculated using the current healthcare trend rate, as well as what the net OPEB liability would be if calculated using 1-percentage-point lower or 1-percentage-point higher than the current rate.
-A 1-percent-point decrease would change the current healthcare trend rate from 6.75% to 5.75%, the pre-Medicare from 4.75% to 3.75%, the Medicare eligible from 4.75% to 5.75% to 5.75%, the Medicare eligible from 4.75% to 5.75%.
+A 1-percent-point decrease would change the current healthcare trend rate from 6.50% to 5.50%, the pre-Medicare from 4.50% to 3.50%, the Known Medicare eligible from 4.50% to 3.50%.
+A 1-percent-point increase would change the current healthcare trend rate from 6.50% to 5.50%, the Known Medicare eligible from 4.50% to 5.50%.

-Healthcare 1% Decrease Trend Rate 1% I 1% Increase UAB's proportionate share of the collective net OPEB liability \$ 537,883,539 \$ 680,431,790 \$ 865,981,167
+H Current Healthcare Trend Rate 1% Increase UAB's proportionate share of the collective net OPEB liability \$ 428,875,789 \$ 546,566,499 \$ 698,199,578

-The following table reflects UAB's proportionate share of the net OPEB liability of the Trust, as prescribed by GASB 75, calculated using the discount rate of 3.05%, as well as what the net OPEB liability would be if calculated using 1-percentage-point lower or 1-percentage-point higher than the current rate:
+The following table reflects UAB's proportionate share of the net OPEB liability of the Trust, as prescribed by GASB 75, calculated using the discount rate of 3.97%, as well as what the net OPEB liability would be if calculated using 1-percentage-point lower or 1-percentage-point higher than the current rate:

-2.05% 3.05% 4.05% UAB's proportionate share of the collective net OPEB liability \$ 834,584,896 \$ 680,431,790 \$ 558,000,835
+2.97% 3.97% 4.97% UAB's proportionate share of the collective net OPEB liability \$ 672,300,965 \$ 546,566,499 \$ 445,713,574

 OPEB plan fiduciary net position.
-Detailed information about the OPEB plan's fiduciary net position is located in the Trust's financial statements for the fiscal year ended September 30, 2020.
-The supporting actuarial information is included in the GASB Statement No. 74 Report for PEEHIP prepared as of September 30, 2020.
+Detailed information about the OPEB plan's fiduciary net position is located in the Trust's financial statements for the fiscal year ended September 30, 2021.
+The supporting actuarial information is included in the GASB Statement No. 74 Report for PEEHIP prepared as of September 30, 2021.
 Additional financial and actuarial information is available at www.rsa-al.gov.